collective/collective.transmute/docs/docs/how-to-guides/cli.md

 ---
 myst:
   html_meta:
-    "description": "How to use the {term}`CLI` for collective.transmute, including commands, options, and server endpoints."
+    "description": "How to use the command line interface for collective.transmute, including commands, options, and server endpoints."
-    "property=og:description": "Guide to using the {term}`CLI` and block converters in collective.transmute."
+    "property=og:description": "Guide to using the command line interface and block converters in collective.transmute."
     "property=og:title": "How to use the CLI | collective.transmute"
-    "keywords": "Plone, collective.transmute, {term}`CLI`, {term}`Typer`, Volto, migration, guide"
+    "keywords": "Plone, collective.transmute, command line interface, Typer, Volto, migration, guide"
 ---

 # `transmute` command line application